Professional Pharmacy (Pharm D.) Program Admission FAQ

 - How many applications do you receive?
 How many people do you accept each year?

 The entering class is 200 in size.
 However, the number of spaces available for transfer students varies from year to year.
-We received over 1900 external applications for Fall 2011.
+We received approximately 1350 external applications for Fall 2014 and had approximately 100 spaces available.

 - I have completed coursework outside of the United States.
 Should I have my international transcript evaluated prior to applying